CS314 Startup - Things to Do

 IDE Pick and set up an IDE.
 (Interactive Development Environment.
 A program that helps you write programs.)
 I do not prescribe the IDE you must use in this course as you are simply turning in .java files that must compile on the CS department lab machines.

-I use Eclipse, but more due to inertia than anything else.
+I use Eclipse, more due to inertia than anything else.
 Some past students prefer IntelliJ.
 (Scroll down for the free community edition.)
 Some students will tell you "real programmers only use a text editor and the command line!"
 I respectfully disagree.
-I think IDEs offer some very valuable tools beyond a basic text editor and the command line, but it IS VITAL as a CS major to learn to interact with a computer system via the command line as you will see in CS429.
+I think IDEs offer valuable tools beyond a basic text editor and the command line, but it IS VITAL as a CS major to learn to interact with a computer system via the command line as you will see in CS429.

 Class Web Page Familiarize yourself with the class web page.
 Especially the syllabus, the schedule, and the programming assignments guidelines.
 Start on assignment 1.

 Syllabus Quiz Complete the Syllabus and Course Logistics Integrity Quiz on Canvas.
-Due by 11:01 pm on Wednesday, August 28.
+Due by 11:01 pm on Wednesday, August 27.
 You may refer to the course materials (but not other students) as you take the quiz.
 You may take the quiz as many times as you like.

 Academic Integrity Complete the Academic Integrity Quiz on Canvas.
-Due by 11:01 pm on Wednesday, September 4.
+Due by 11:01 pm on Wednesday, September 3.
 You may take the quiz as many times as you like.
 You may use the materials posted on the Canvas page for the quiz.
 You must get a perfect score on the quiz OR your score shall be set to 0.
 Again, you can retake the quiz until you get a perfect score.

 A list of CS machines you can log into remotely.
 (This may be useful if you want to test your programs under the same environment we shall test them under.)

-Instructions on how to connect to the CS machines remotely via SSH.
+Another set of Instructions on how to connect to the CS machines remotely via SSH.

 OPTIONAL - Inspirational If you have a couple hours and want to be inspired by a great computer scientist watch The Last Lecture, by Randy Pausch.
 You may notice I have adapted many of Randy's ideas and sayings.
 Note, Randy's demonstration of a virtual world from his students near the end of the lecture is a little disconcerting.